TonioGela/blog/content/testing-typelevel-toolkit.md

 +++
-title = "Testing the typelevel toolkit" date = 2023-09-25
+title = "Testing the typelevel toolkit" date = 2023-10-04
 slug = "testing-typelevel-toolkit"
 language="en"
 draft = true
 [extra]
-description = "How do you test a meta library that is meant to be used via `scala-cli`?
+description = "How do you test a meta library that is meant to be used mainly via `scala-cli`?
 And also, how do you automatize the tests for every platform that the meta library supports?
 Here's how we did in a weekend full of `sbt`_-fu_"
 +++

 The [Typelevel toolkit] is a metalibrary including some **great libraries** by [Typelevel], that was created to speed up the development of cross-platform applications in Scala and that I happily maintain since its creation.
-It's the Typelevel's flavour of the official [Scala Toolkit], a set of libraries to perform common programming tasks, that got its own section, full of examples, in the [official Scala documentation](https://docs.scala-lang.org/toolkit/introduction.html).
+It's the Typelevel's flavour of the official [Scala Toolkit], a set of libraries to perform common programming tasks, that has its own section, full of examples, in the [official Scala documentation](https://docs.scala-lang.org/toolkit/introduction.html).

 One of the vaunts of the Typelevel's stack is the fact that (almost) every library is published for the all the **three officially supported Scala platforms: JVM, JS and Native**, and for this reason every library is **heavily tested** against every supported platform and Scala version, to ensure a near perfect cross-compatibility.

 Since its creation the [Typelevel toolkit] was lacking any sort of testing, mainly due to the fact that it is a mere collection of already battle tested libraries, so why bothering writing tests for it?
 As [this bug](https://github.com/typelevel/toolkit/issues/49) promptly reminded us, the main goal of the toolkit is to provide the most seamless experience while using [scala-cli].

 Ideally you should be able to write: